aakrutibeladiya/browser-extension-boilerplate/README.md

 ## How to change CSS for extension

-- extension works on 2 separate environment
+- Extension works on 2 separate environment
 - 1. browser_action popup
   - css is written in /css/main.css file
 - 2. injected script or popup